Scene and Evidence Services Command

 Traffic Crash Reconstruction Overview:

 The Illinois State Police began providing traffic crash reconstructions in 1982, with six officers completing training and receiving certifications.
 Traffic Crash Reconstruction Officers (TCRO) were assigned to ISP Districts and received operational supervision from District Command until the establishment of the Traffic Crash Reconstruction Unit in 2014.
-The TCRU is supervised by a Lieutenant and two Master Sergeants, each overseeing operations in the Northern and Southern Regions of the state.
+The TCRU is supervised by a Lieutenant and three Master Sergeants, each overseeing operations in the Northern, Central, and Southern Regions of the state.
 TCROs utilize highly technical investigative equipment and software to investigate complex crash scenes including: Unmanned Aircraft Systems, GPS-laser total stations, airbag and engine control module readers, and PIX4D mapping software.
-TCROs attend extensive training to achieve certification as Crash Reconstruction Specialists and attend over 120 hours of training in new vehicle technology each year to keep up with technological developments in the automotive industry.
+TCROs attend extensive training to achieve Illinois Law Enforcement Training and Standards Board certification as Crash Reconstruction Specialists and attend over 120 hours of advanced crash reconstruction training each year.
 The ISP TCROs have been recognized by numerous Illinois courts as expert witnesses in the field of crash reconstruction by providing expert testimony in criminal and civil crash proceedings.